astralfrontier/astralfrontier-wiki/it-was-there-honest-exploration.md

 ---
+title: It Was There, Honest!'s Exploration system
+description: It Was There, Honest!'s Exploration system
+published: true
 date: 2015/08/14
-title: It Was There, Honest!'s Exploration system
-categories:
-  - Roleplaying
-  - Game Design Diary
-tags:
-  - it was there honest
+tags: it was there honest, Roleplaying, Game Design Diary
+editor: markdown
+dateCreated: 2015/08/14
 ---

 I decided to go with the five-rooms approach, to give the game some structure.